 ⠀ Born on April 3, 1969 in Chicago, IL, Hobson is the president and co-CEO of Ariel Investments.
 She is the youngest in a family of six children, an alumna of St. Ignatius College Prep and Princeton. ⠀ ⠀ In 2017, Hobson was named to head the Economic Club of Chicago, the first African-American woman to do so.
 On October 8, 2020, Mellody Hobson and the Hobson/Lucas Family Foundation made the lead gift to establish a new residential college at Princeton University.
 Hobson College will be the first residential college at Princeton named for a Black woman and will be built on the site of First College, formerly known as Wilson College.
 What role should parents play in affirming our girls?
 If you are in search of new ways to boost your daughter's self-esteem or to simply hear an empowering conversation about the conversations we should start having with our daughters at an early age.
 Take a moment today to watch to a powerful discussion featuring our founder, La'Keisha Gray-Sewell, Jamila Trimuel, founder of Ladies of Virtue, and Sheri Johnson Crawley, founder of Pretty Brown Girl; a non-profit developed to empower Black and Brown girls while encouraging self-acceptance by cultivating social, emotional and intellectual well-being.
 My goal now is to make sure that this generation of girls don't hold the dreams that God has given them.
 Who is carrying the torch as our new storyteller?⠀

 ⠀ In the spirit of Ida B. Wells, we are highlighting women who are using their voice, gift, artistry, and craft for the future.
-By amplifying their voice and thanking them for ringing the alarm on social justice issues, news, and historical context that moves us to action, we hope to inspire our girls and community to do the same.
-According to the Women's Media Center, an estimated 64,000-75,000 Black women and girls are currently missing in the U.S. Additionally, the National Center For Missing And Exploited Children confirmed this report, adding that Black women comprise around 7% of the entire population and more than 10% of those missing in the entire country.
-The Global Headquarters of Female Empowerment Stories and Voices (GIRLTALKHQ) is keeping this startling story alive with their latest feature "Gone Black Girls: Finding the Forgotten, Telling Their Stories."
-"When these girls go missing, then, they’re usually labelled as runaways instead of missing persons — resulting in a lack of urgency to find them." |
+By amplifying their voice and thanking them for ringing the alarm on social justice issues, news, and historical context that moves us to action, we hope to inspire our girls and community to do the same. |

 AuthorWrite something about yourself.
 No need to be fancy, just an overview.
 Archives